Problem: Dog dental disease — Periodontitis — is the #1 dog problem, painful and ultimately deadly.

 Manufacturing could be in Costa Rica, Mexico, or Oregon.
 Dogs come in vastly different sizes.
 Chulites will come in many different forms, designed for different sized dogs and forces.
 Chulites are as much about being unbreakable and safe, as they are photodynamic therapy

 Football helmets absorb direct impacts inside a hard shell.
 Without them, players would suffer skull fractures, which can be life threatening.
 But fractures aren’t what threatens the very existence of US football today.
 Concussions are the bane of the game.
 Concussions are caused by head rotation, not linear impacts.
 Boxers have known this for 100 years: you don’t knock someone out by causing their head to snap back.
 They go down if their head spins.
-The contact sports biomedical community discovered this over the past 25 years
+The contact sports biomedical community discovered this over the past 25 years.

 Current football helmets have changed incrementally since the first plastic one was patented by Riddell Co. in 1939.
 They’ve introduced better padding, face masks, and harder shells.
 Compared to advances in auto safety, helmets are still primitive.
 Helmet design is limited by testing and certification requirements.

 Some bicycle helmets are designed to reduce rotational forces using a Multi-Directional Impact Protection System, or MIPS.
 They have shells with a liner that can detach and slide along the shell interior during an accident.
-Called “slip planes,” these diffuse rotatational energy, though providing no compensating force.
+Called “slip planes,” these diffuse rotational energy, though providing no compensating force.
 Because the liner detaches and slides, bicycle helmets must be replaced after an accident.
 This system would not be appropriate for football, where impacts happen every game.
 If used in the detached condition, the helmet would slide around constantly, which is unacceptable.
-But MIPS demonstrates a general concept: damping rotational forces should be a goal helmets.
+But MIPS demonstrates a general concept: damping rotational forces should be a helmet goal.

-The Rotation Damping Helmet (RDH) exploits recent discoveries in material science to generate a counter force to the rotational energy of an impact.
+Stedihelm exploits recent discoveries in material science to generate a counter force to the rotational energy of an impact.
 Components are similar to some that guide anti-tumor particles deep within the body.
 An exterior helmet is held over an internal shell that covers the head.
 Dipoles between the helmet and shell cause negative torque on the shell when the helmet rotates, damping the transmission of rotational forces.

 Negative torque means the shell torques in a vector opposite to the rotational motion of the helmet.
 If a collision drives a helmet to twist down and left, the torque pushes up and right, actively dampening the rotational force.